skymen-drudesk/pmmidev/README.md

 build/party.sh                               # apply changes to baseline
 ```

-Note: The above assumes the use of Direnv
+Note: The above assumes the use of Direnv.

 You should see a lot of errors if, for example, you failed to provide
 an update hook for deleting a field whose fundamental config you are